JustSpokenCodes/Back_End/README.md

 Allow users to share the results of their quizzes on a social media platform of your choice.

-- find celebrities website or just pictures of different black celebrities.
-- get the front looking good
-- make a login page
-- make a sign up page
-- make the routes connect on the front end
 - make the pages connect to the BackEnd
 - make the crud be accurate at where it’s going
 - make sure whomever's password is hash and salt